SavoBit/mist-vble-ios-sdk/DemoApp/Mist-sample-background-dr/README.md

 didUpdateDRRelativeLocation

 ### Background Settings:
 Mist SDK do have power optimised way of working in background for the use case of analytics.
-You can specify Send-Time and Rest-Time for SDK to work in background.
+You can use sendWithRest() callback to send the location data every second in background.

+You also need to enable 'When-in-use' or 'Always' location services from the device setting.

 ### Support
 For more information, refer Mist SDK documentation [wiki page](https://github.com/mistsys/mist-vble-ios-sdk/wiki) or contact <support@mist.com>